sftcd/openssl/doc/designs/ech-api.md

 `OSSL_ECHSTORE_new_config()` allows the caller to create a new private key value and the related "singleton" ECHConfigList structure.
-`OSSL_ECHSTORE_make_pemech()` allows the caller to produce a "PEM" data structure (conforming to the [PEMECH specification](https://datatracker.ietf.org/doc/draft-farrell-tls-pemesni/)) from the `OSSL_ECHSTORE` entry identified by the `index`.
+`OSSL_ECHSTORE_write_pem()` allows the caller to produce a "PEM" data structure (conforming to the [PEMECH specification](https://datatracker.ietf.org/doc/draft-farrell-tls-pemesni/)) from the `OSSL_ECHSTORE` entry identified by the `index`.
 (An `index` of `OSSL_ECHSTORE_LAST` will select the last entry.)
 These two APIs will typically be used via the `openssl ech` command line tool.

-`OSSL_ECHSTORE_set1_echconfig()` will typically be used by a client to ingest the "ech=" SvcParamKey value found in an SVCB or HTTPS RR retrieved from the DNS.
+`OSSL_ECHSTORE_read_echconfiglist()` will typically be used by a client to ingest the "ech=" SvcParamKey value found in an SVCB or HTTPS RR retrieved from the DNS.
 The resulting set of ECHConfig values can then be associated with an `SSL_CTX` or `SSL` structure for TLS connections.

 Generally, clients will deal with "singleton" ECHConfigList values, but it is